Material Issue 3 Non‒Wasteful Usage of Products, Ingredients and Energy

 Responding to Opinions and Requests

-We receive and respond to opinions and requests relating to the environment from customers and civic groups at the customer service offices at each Group company and at the CSR Department of Seven & i Holdings.
+We receive and respond to opinions and requests relating to the environment from customers and civic groups at the customer service offices at each Group company and at Sustainability Development Department of Seven & i Holdings.
 In 2014, when we identified the material issues that Seven & i Holdings should address, we incorporated the opinions of stakeholders including customers, business partners, shareholders and other investors, as well as those of CSR experts.